 In terms of Section 204 of the Act and Rules made there under, M/s.
 Dipali Kapadia & Associates, Practising Company Secretary have been appointed as Secretarial Auditor of the Company.
 The Report of the Secretarial Auditors is enclosed as Annexure - III to this report.
-With respect to remark on CFO your Board would like to inform that this is crucial position which requires proper due diligence before appointing anyone on this position.
-There has been a delay in appointing CFO.
+With Respect to comment on CFO, your Directors would like to place on record that the Board had appointed one candidate as CFO, however, before company could assess his skills and knowledge, he left the organisation due to some personal reasons.
+This is crucial position which requires proper due diligence before appointing anyone on this position, there has been a delay in appointing CFO.
 Interviews are in process and the Company shall appoint CFO very soon.
 At present, responsibility of CFO is carried out by the Managing Director of the Company.